BeanstalkFarms/Beanstalk-Dune/src/datasources/storage/README.md

 ## Sample Mapping

-In solidity, you might write something like:
+In Solidity, you might write something like:

 ```
 uint256 stalk = s.s.stalk;